Exterior Basement Waterproofing

 - No disturbance to the interior of your basement, making exterior waterproofing advantageous for those with finished basements

-- Involves waterproofing your foundation from the exterior with wall crack repair and a waterproof membrane
+- Involves waterproofing your foundation from the exterior with wall crack repair and an exterior waterproof membrane

 - Provides an opportunity for foundation wall straightening and wall bracing, repairing foundations that have caved inwards due to hydrostatic pressure or poor water management